-Here are some ideas for bulbs which you could use on each layer of your lasagne:
+Here are some ideas for *spring bulbs which you could use on each layer of your lasagne:

 Top layer: snowdrop, crocus, miniature iris

-Do you think you’ll be making a bulb lasagne?
+Do you think you’ll be planting a bulb lasagne?
 I’d love to hear what you choose to plant, I’ve still got some containers to fill so inspire me!